Wealth isn’t really evenly distributed, which means there are a lot of places that don’t have much income, like the poorest cities in America in 2017.

 Annual median income: $17,476

-This small city has a strong agricultural industry, though most jobs are available in the manufacturing sector.
+This small city, number three on our list of poorest cities in America in 2017 has a strong agricultural industry, though most jobs are available in the manufacturing sector.
 The old town feel attracts people to live here.

 2. Lake Havasu City-Kingman, AZ